yimingzenmedi/homepage/README.md

 ### 3. Others
-+The background images will be randomly changed every time you open this page or refresh it.
++ The background images will be randomly changed every time you open this page or refresh it.
-+The color of the breathing lights on both sides of the main area is randomly generated.
++ The color of the breathing lights on both sides of the main area is randomly generated.
-+The placeholder content of the search box is randomly selected from the presets.
++ The placeholder content of the search box is randomly selected from the presets.
-+There are 2 hidden buttons (not really hard to find :P ).
++ There are 2 hidden buttons (not really hard to find :P ).

 ------------------------------------------